dr-leo/pandaSDMX/doc/usage.rst

     ecb = Request('ECB')

 ``ecb`` is now configured so as to make requests to the European Central Bank.
-If you want to send requests to other agencies, you can instantiate multiple ``Request`` objects.
+If you want to send requests to multiple agencies, instantiate multiple ``Request`` objects.

 Configuring the http connection
 :::::::::::::::::::::::::::::::::::::